kstine93/Course_DataEngineeringUdacity/02_DataModeling/2_DataModeling.md

 - Unique keys identify each row
 - a single row can be thought of as a Tuple (ordered set of data)
 - Generally each table represents a SINGLE entity type (makes the RDBMS more scalable, generally)
+- Data model is standardized (you know what the data will look like without needing to query it first)
+- Flexible in adding / altering tables
 - **Generally use SQL for accessing data and interacting with the database system**

 **When to use RDBMS**